Succession Planning: Keep it Internal or External?

-Succession Planning: Should You Keep it Internal?
+Succession Planning: Should You Keep it Internal or External?

 The goal of succession planning is simple: to recruit top talent to fill key positions when they become available with as little transition time as possible.
 However, the process itself is often more complicated.
 Which positions are key, for example, and where does that top talent come from?